This Beef Stroganoff combines succulent sautéed beef with tangy onions and tender mushrooms to make this a family favorite!

-Beef Stroganoff is definitely the ultimate comfort food (or as my husband calls it "marrying food"!).
-It's not diet food but it sure is good!!
-Our sons are always asking for this dish as they are never bored with it.
+Yum!
+Stroganoff...Beef Stroganoff is definitely the ultimate comfort food (or as my husband calls it "marrying food"!).
+It's not exactly diet food but it sure is good!!

 Once you make it, you (and your guests) will understand just why beef stroganoff, created in Russia well over a hundred years ago, is still an international favorite.
 Here is a little history of the dish from Bon Appétit.